sardana-org/sardana/doc/source/devel/howto_controllers/howto_motorcontroller.rst

         def StartAll(self):
             self.springfield.moveMultiple(self._moveable_info)

+In case of stopping/aborting of the motors (or any other stoppable/abortable elements) the synchronization may be as important as in case of starting them.
+Let's take an example of a motorized two-legged table and its translational movement.
+A desynchronized stop/abort of the motors may introduce an extra angle of the table that in very specific cases may be not desired e.g. activation of the safety limits, closed loop errors, etc.

+In this case the complete algorithm for stopping/aborting the motor motion in sardana is:

+    /FOR/ Each controller(s) implied in the motion

+        - Call PreStopAll()

+        /FOR/ Each motor of the given controller implied in the motion
+            - ret = PreStopOne(motor to stop)
+            - /IF/ ret is not true
+                /RAISE/ Cannot stop.
+Motor PreStopOne returns False
+            - /END IF/
+            - Call StopOne(motor to stop)
+        /END FOR/

+        - Call StopAll()

+    /END FOR/

+Each of the hardware controller method calls is protected in case of errors so the stopping/aborting algorithm tries to stop/abort as many axes/controllers.

 A similar principle applies when sardana asks for the state and position of multiple axis.
 The two sets of methods are, in these cases: